Japan prosecutors file new allegation against Nissan’s Ghosn

-TOKYO — Japanese prosecutors added a new allegation of breach of trust against Nissan’s former chairman Carlos Ghosn on Friday, dashing his hopes for posting bail.
+TOKYO — Japanese prosecutors added a new allegation of breach of trust against Nissan’s former chairman Carlos Ghosn on Friday, dashing his hopes for posting bail quickly.

+Prosecutors have been criticized for separating the allegations as a tactic to detain Ghosn and Kelly longer.
+They say Ghosn and Kelly are flight risks.

-The maximum penalty for violating the financial law is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
+The maximum penalty for violating the financial act is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
+Breach of trust also carries a similar maximum penalty.
 The conviction rate in Japan is more than 99 percent for any crime.

-The arrest of an industry icon has triggered international attention.
-Prosecutors have been criticized for separating the same allegation into two periods as a tactic to detain Ghosn and Kelly longer.
-They say Ghosn and Kelly are flight risks.
-No trial date has been set.

-Ghosn’s downfall is seen by some as a maneuver by others at Nissan to gain power in the alliance.
+Nissan has said its own investigation found serious misconduct including underreporting of Ghosn’s income and misuse of company assets.
+His downfall is seen by some as a maneuver by others at Nissan to gain power in the alliance.

 Kelly’s wife, Donna Kelly, said in a video message carried by TV Asahi and other networks that her husband was “wrongly accused as part of a power grab” at Nissan.
 “Greg and Mr. Ghosn fully believe that they did not break the law,” she said.

-Renault in 1999 sent Ghosn to turn around Nissan, then on the verge of bankruptcy, and he led its rise to the world’s second-largest automaker.

-Nissan has dismissed Ghosn as chairman and Kelly as a representative director since the allegations were made.
-Nissan has put off a decision on Ghosn’s replacement.
+Nissan dismissed Ghosn as chairman and Kelly as a representative director.
+It has put off a decision on Ghosn’s replacement.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi